Marrio Norman

-Early years
+Early life

-Norman played high school football for the Greenwood High School Eagles, earning two letters.
+Norman played high school football at Greenwood High School in Greenwood, South Carolina, earning two letters.
 He earned a spot in the Shrine Bowl of the Carolinas after being named to the High School Sports Report All-State team for the second consecutive year.
 He also earned Index-Journal Honorable Mention All-State honors two straight years.
 Norman played most of his senior season with a broken hard, recording 27 solo tackles, an interception and two pass breakups.

 College career

 Norman played for the Coastal Carolina Chanticleers from 2004 to 2008.
-He earned First Team All-Big South honors in 2007 after recording 53 tackles.
+He earned first-team All-Big South honors in 2007 after recording 53 tackles.

 Professional career

-West Texas Roughnecks
+Norman was rated the 57th best strong safety in the 2009 NFL draft by NFLDraftScout.com.
+On November 7, 2009, he was arrested and charged with simple possession of marijuana and possession of a suspended driver's license.

 Norman played for the West Texas Roughnecks of the Indoor Football League in 2011.

-Georgia Force

-Norman was signed by the Georgia Force on October 3, 2011.
+Norman was signed by the Georgia Force of the Arena Football League (AFL) on October 3, 2011.

-Orlando Predators

-Norman signed with the Orlando Predators on November 7, 2012.
+Norman signed with the Orlando Predators of the AFL on November 7, 2012.
 He was released by the Predators on April 24, 2013.